MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/frequently-asked-questions.md

     Set-SRNetworkConstraint -SourceComputerName sr-srv01 -SourceRGName group1 -SourceNWInterfaceIndex "Cluster Network 1","Cluster Network 2" -DestinationComputerName sr-srv03 -DestinationRGName group2 -DestinationNWInterfaceIndex "Cluster Network 1","Cluster Network 2"

 ## <a name="FAQ4"></a> Can I configure one-to-many replication or transitive (A to B to C) replication?
-Not in Windows Server 2016 Technical Preview.
+Not in Windows Server 2016.
 This release only supports one to one replication of a server, cluster, or stretch cluster node.
 This may change in a later release.

 ## <a name="FAQ5"></a> Can I expand or shrink replicated volumes replicated by Storage Replica?

-Not in Windows Server 2016 Technical Preview.
+Not in Windows Server 2016.
 You must remove replication, resize volumes, and then add replication back to the volumes.
 This may change in a later release.

 ## <a name="FAQ6"></a>Can I bring a destination volume online for read-only access?
-Not in Windows Server 2016 Technical Preview.
+Not in Windows Server 2016.
 Storage Replica dismounts the destination volume and its drive letter or mount point when replication begins.
 This may change in a later release.

 ## <a name="FAQ7"></a> Can I configure Scale-out File Server (SOFS) in a stretch cluster?
-While technically possible, this is not a recommended configuration  in Windows Server 2016 Technical Preview due to the lack of site awareness in the compute nodes contacting the SOFS.
+While technically possible, this is not a recommended configuration in Windows Server 2016 due to the lack of site awareness in the compute nodes contacting the SOFS.
 If using campus-distance networking, where latencies are typically sub-millisecond, this configuration will probably work without issues.

 If configuring cluster-to-cluster replication, Storage Replica fully supports Scale-out File Servers, including the use of Storage Spaces Direct, when replicating between two clusters.

 ## <a name="FAQ8"></a>Can I configure Storage Spaces Direct in a stretch cluster with Storage Replica?
-This is not a supported configuration in Windows Server 2016 Technical Preview.
+This is not a supported configuration in Windows Server 2016.
 This may change in a later release.
 If configuring cluster-to-cluster replication, Storage Replica fully supports Scale Out File Servers and Hyper-V Servers, including the use of Storage Spaces Direct.

 ## <a name="FAQ9"></a>How do I configure asynchronous replication?